Pelvic Prolapse: A Common Cause of Pelvic Pain & Discomfort

 The most common cause of prolapse is childbirth.
 During childbirth, the pelvic muscles can get weak or stretched.
 If they don’t recover, they can’t support your pelvic organs.
 Other factors that can contribute to prolapse are obesity, chronic coughing, constipation, heavy lifting, smoking, and poor nutrition.

 Pelvic prolapse can result in loss of urine, frequent urination, chronic constipation, back pain, and pain with intercourse.
-As it worsens, symptoms increase and the bladder, cervix, or uterus may be seen coming out of the vagina.
+As it worsens, symptoms increase, and the bladder, cervix, or uterus may be seen coming out of the vagina.
 Prolapse can also occur after a hysterectomy.

-Pelvic Prolapse Treatment
+Treating Pelvic Prolapse

 Conservative treatments include Keegle exercises to strengthen the muscles of the pelvis that will then better support the organs.
 Keegle muscles are the muscles used to stop the urine flow when urinating.
 With mild prolapse muscle tone may increase and prevent worsening of symptoms.
 Additional measures such as limiting lifting, weight loss, and eliminating smoking may help.

-InTone is a device invented to stimulate the Keegle muscles to contract with small electrical impulses.
+Treatment Devices: InTone is a device invented to stimulate the Keegle muscles to contract with small electrical impulses.
 It is FDA approved and highly effective in restoring the muscle tone to all the pelvic muscles.
 Our office is fully trained and certified in the use of InTone and Apex devices to help treat the symptoms of pelvic organ prolapse.
-See our InControl Medical page for additional information.
+See our InTone & InControl Medical page for additional information.